Last updated on:

 And for me, it was my father, taking me by the hand to Big Bend every weekend with a telescope in tow.

-He would set up the scope and call me over to view a different object each day and explain their history and origin.
+He would set it up and call me over to view a different object each day and explain their history and origin.

 It wasn’t long before I fell in love with the various mysteries of space and I soon started out my own stargazing journey.

-But even when I was a kid and a beginner, I knew how hard it was to pick the right scope that fits my needs.
-And that is precisely why today I have brought you all stargazing enthusiasts a guide on some of my favorite telescope for beginners.
+But even when I was a kid and a beginner, I knew how hard it was to pick the right one that fits my needs.
+And that is precisely why today I have brought you all stargazing enthusiasts a guide on some of my favorite models.

 And, I am confident that each one of these amazing models will appeal to you as much as it appeals to me.

-You should check out my “best telescope” buyer’s guide if you are looking for more advanced models.
+You should check out my other buyer’s guide if you are looking for more advanced models.

-When you are looking for a telescope for your kid, I suggest you read my “best telescope for kids” buyer’s guide.
+When you are looking for a telescope for your kid, I suggest you read this buyer’s guide.

 Celestron has been one of the go-to brands of telescope manufacturers for both amateur and experienced stargazers for a very long time now.
 And being intimately familiar with the Celestron models myself, I won’t be lying if I said that when it comes to ease to use, not many companies can rival it.